Investigative Genetic Genealogy

 Before IGG begins, an STR profile should have already been submitted to local, state, and national CODIS databases with no hits.

-Additional target tests may be conducted to prove hypothesis
+Additional target tests may be requested from family members to prove a hypothesis.

-Law enforcement decides when a suspect DNA sample should be obtained
+Your agency decides when a suspect DNA sample should be obtained.

 IGG is most likely to work for Americans of European descent, though the number of testers of other ethnic backgrounds is growing.
 Every family is unique so every case will be unique too.
 IGG can be time-consuming with no guarantee of a result.
 DNA samples that are contaminated or damaged may produce a skewed DNA profile or none at all.
 Additionally, detectives should be prepared to reach out to family members asking for voluntary samples.
 Thankfully, history has shown that people are generally willing to assist law enforcement.